ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 ### Make a bar chart of phylum-level composition in excel

 ### Step 5.
 Community comparisons using RDP II Libcompare
 Using the LIBCOMPARE tool in RDP II, submit pairwise FastQ files for community composition for the four files.
 There will be 6 comparisons.
 The “significance” test is a probability value, thus 6.1EXP-1 is read as P = 0.61 (i.e., not significant).
 A value of 6.1EXP-3 is read as P = 0.0061 (i.e., a significant difference in frequencies of the taxa of interest).
 ANSWER THESE QUESTIONS: Which of the communities are rather similar and which are very different?
-Does “organic” differ from “conventional?”
-Does “fly gut” differ from “cow feces?”

 ### Step 6.
 Make the final report
+Make your final report in word document.
+The content including: introduction, objective, result and discussion.